TejaswiniNikumbh/Click_though_rate/README.md

 # Click_though_rate
-Our team of two competed in the data science hackathon ("datahack ") in which we ranked under 150.
+Our team of two competed in the data science hackathon ("datahack ") in which <strong>we ranked under 150</strong>.
 Click Through Rate Predictor
-EDA and Model Building :
+# EDA and Model Building :
 The task was to determine the click-through rate of various email campaigns by considering a number of features My method for predicting CTR consisted of various steps
 A. Understanding the data using various Pandas features such as describes, info, shapes, isnull, unique, valuecounts